OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 apply plugin: 'org.owasp.dependencycheck'
 ```

-Once gradle has invoked the plugin, you can create a report by running
+Once gradle has invoked the plugin, you can create a report by running:

 ```sh
 gradle assemble
 gradle dependencyCheckAnalyze --info
 ```

 The report will be in `build/reports` unless otherwise configured.
 Use the report in order to analyse the vulnerabilities found.
 See remediation on what to do given the vulnerabilities found with the libraries.

 Please be advised that the plugin requires to download a vulnerability feed.
 Consult the documentation in case issues arise with the plugin.